morganthomas/winning-arguments/winning-arguments.md

 In this text, we're abandoning the topic of knowledge henceforth.
 However, in my view this does not call for an abandonment of epistemology; instead, in my view it calls for a different formulation of the purposes of epistemology.
 We will therefore repurpose the term "epistemology," using it to refer to the study of seeking the truth.
 This is a general umbrella of topics which includes truth, true belief, justified true belief, knowledge, and similar "epistemic" concepts.

+With this slightly different conception of epistemology in hand, let us now return to the starting point of our investigation.

+TODO

 ## Meaning

 TODO